-Fig. 10 depicts cross-section images of DCB specimens observed by optical microscope for the GRE and 15 wt% SSA-GRE composites.
-The cross-section images were selected at a place near the crack initiation point (Fig. 10a and c) and the final stage of crack propagation (Fig. 10(b) and (d)).
-For the GRE specimen, the interlayer crack is straight, as shown in Fig. 10(a).
-Moreover, some fiber bundles of GRE specimen are pulled and broken out during the crack propagation, as presented in Fig. 10(b).
-Hence, For the SSA-GRE specimen (Fig. 10(c) and (d)), the interlayer crack is not straight (kinked crack path) and has rougher surface [2], therefore the fracture area increased compared with GRE specimen.
+Figure 10 depicts cross-section images of DCB specimens observed by optical microscope for the GRE and 15 wt% SSA-GRE composites.
+The cross-section images were selected at a place near the crack initiation point (Figure 10a and c) and the final stage of crack propagation (Figure 10(b) and (d)).
+For the GRE specimen, the interlayer crack is straight, as shown in Figure 10(a).
+Moreover, some fiber bundles of GRE specimen are pulled and broken out during the crack propagation, as presented in Figure 10(b).
+Hence, For the SSA-GRE specimen (Figure 10(c) and (d)), the interlayer crack is not straight (kinked crack path) and has rougher surface [2], therefore the fracture area increased compared with GRE specimen.
 Accordingly, the crack propagation in SSA-GRE specimen started later than that in the GRE specimen.

-As shown in Fig.11 (a) and (c), the SEM images of the fracture surfaces show clearly the pulled of glass fibers from matrix for GRE composite.
-On the other hand, for SSA-GRE composites, SSA particles bonded with matrix and settled around the glass fibers (Fig.11 (b) and (d)), these SEM micrographs were taken for the specimens of higher toughness at SSA content of 15 wt%.
+As shown in Figure11 (a) and (c), the SEM images of the fracture surfaces show clearly the pulled of glass fibers from matrix for GRE composite.
+On the other hand, for SSA-GRE composites, SSA particles bonded with matrix and settled around the glass fibers (Figure11 (b) and (d)), these SEM micrographs were taken for the specimens of higher toughness at SSA content of 15 wt%.
 As observed in SEM images, the crack propagated through the SSA particles without creating particle/matrix debonding.
 This behavior indicates the chemical compatibility of SSA particle/epoxy system.
 Moreover, this good adhesion was reduced the interlayer region and would hinder the formation of a plastic zone.
 Accordingly, the onset and propagation interlaminar fracture toughness of mode I delamination reached optimum values when the SSA was 15 wt%, then follow the trend of decreasing because of particle aggregation works as a defect, that lead to weakened the adhesion force between SSA particle and matrix [23].